FAQs for International Students

 How do I get a mobile phone?

-There are several companies that operate in Carlisle – AT&T, Verizon, and T-Mobile are the largest and have stores in Carlisle (AT&T is in the same shopping center as Walmart).
+We will have free sim cards available for you upon your arrival.
+Also, you should know that there are several companies that operate in Carlisle – AT&T, Verizon, and T-Mobile are the largest and have stores in Carlisle.
 You can buy an inexpensive phone and minutes at Walmart for pre-pay services.
 There are also options for making a long-term contract with companies, but you may not be eligible when you first arrive because you have no “credit history” in the US.
 In other words, the companies cannot check if you normally pay bills on time.

 I am having problems with my Internet connection, logging onto the Dickinson computer network, logging into my email, and/or my cable TV.
 Who should I contact?

-You can go to this website: http://www.dickinson.edu/info/20207/technology/1489/accessing_the_dickinson_wireless_network and find out how to connect to the Internet.
+You can go to this website: https://www.dickinson.edu/info/20207/technology/1489/accessing_the_dickinson_wireless_network and find out how to connect to the Internet.
 If you’re still struggling with logging in, Library and Information Services (LIS) can help with these problems.
-They may be reached by calling extension 1000 or by sending an email email@example.com.
+They may be reached by calling extension 1000 or by sending an email to email@example.com.

 How do I access internet/wireless in my dorm?

-You can use an Ethernet cord to plug into the wall of your room for internet.
-You can also find the wireless connection called “Students” and login with your Gateway username and password.
+You can find the wireless connection called “Dickinson” and login with your Gateway username and password.
 Other questions regarding access to internet/ computer network, including wireless network, should be referred to the Helpdesk at 245-1000 or firstname.lastname@example.org.
 They are open during regular business hours only.

 Something in my room is broken.
 Who should I contact?